ddnexus/pagy/docs/guides/migration-guide.md

 #### Search and replace in the Controllers

-In the controllers, the occurrence of statements from legacy pagination should have a one-to-one relationship with the Pagy pagination, so you should be able to go through each of them and convert them quite easily.
+In controllers, legacy pagination statements generally map directly to Pagy pagination, making them straightforward to convert.

 Search for keywords like `page` and `paginate` statements and use the `pagy(:offset, ...)` paginator instead.
 For example: